raspberrypilearning/testing-vision/en/step_1.md

 ---

 + What machine learning is
-+ What a 'model' is, in the context of machine learning
++ What a 'model' is (in the context of machine learning)
-+ How the limitations of machine learning might impact your project
++ How the limitations of machine learning could impact your project

 --- /collapse ---